RainCandyTech/FPArchiveIndex/README.md

 To let Chinese Flash Player users to play content on an ActiveX-based browser on Windows 8.x & 10, They released version 33.0.0.432 in December 2020 with a Windows 8.x & 10 ActiveX special edition.</br>
 In January 2021, the version number is raised to 34.</br></br>
 And Windows version contains "Flash Helper Service".</br>
-The service will "make sure that the latest version of the Flash Player is installed" and "send anonymous usage data" to Zhongcheng</br>
-to "help improve Flash Player".</br>
+The service will "make sure that the latest version of the Flash Player is installed" and "send anonymous usage data" to Zhongcheng to "help improve Flash Player".</br>
 But according to user's feedback, this service will push ads to the computer.</br>
-And even worse, according to the Software Agreement of Flash Helper Service,</br>
-The service will collect privacy data such as visited websites and ZhongCheng can share these datas to 3rd parties without any liability.</br>
+And even worse, according to the Software Agreement of Flash Helper Service, The service will collect privacy data such as visited websites and ZhongCheng can share these datas to 3rd parties without any liability.</br>
-If users try to disable or remove the service, the Player will refuse to play any flash content with an error message</br>
-"A required system component is not running properly" and ask users to reinstall.</br>
+If users try to disable or remove the service, the Player will refuse to play any flash content with an error message "A required system component is not running properly" and ask users to reinstall.</br>
 This makes users angry and dissatisfy and many users appeal to uninstall and boycutt Flash Player.</br>
 ### Available Archives (Windows Normal Installer)
 |Date|Version|ActiveX|PPAPI|NPAPI|ActiveX (Debug)|PPAPI (Debug)|NPAPI (Debug)|Projector|Projector (Debug)|SWC Lib|